codeFarmerJack/Manuals/Git_Commands.md

         Replace 'branch_name' with the name of the branch you want to switch to.
     (2) Using 'git switch':
         'git switch branch_name'
-        Again, replacee 'branch_name' with the name of the branch you want to switch to.
+        Again, replace 'branch_name' with the name of the branch you want to switch to.
     (3) Creating a New Branch and Switching to It:
         If the branch you want to switch to doesn't exist, you can create a new branch and switch to it one step:
         'git checkout -b new_branch_name'